Day Tour of the Titanic and Belfast from Dublin.

 The Titanic Built in Belfast celebrates 100 years since its maiden voyage.

-The tour leaves Dublin city center for Belfast and the New Titanic Visitor Center.
+The tour leaves Dublin daily for Belfast and the New Titanic Visitor Centre.

-It was built by Harland and Wolff in Belfast for the White Star Line.
+The RMS Titanic was built by Harland and Wolff in Belfast for the White Star Line in 1912.

-The day tour will also take in some of Belfast’s more recent history visiting some of the flash points of the troubles and giving an insight to some of the events that lead to Belfast becoming the ship building capital of the British Empire.
+We will also visit many interesting locations along the way giving an insight to some of the events that lead to Belfast becoming the ship building capital of the British Empire.